eLTER-RI/boilerplate-readme/.github/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the eLTER-SO-costs-App Code of Conduct.
+This project and everyone participating in it is governed by the eLTER-boilerplate-readme Code of Conduct.
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to allan.souza@helsinki.fi.

 ## Getting Started